DanParkinson/project-4-elite/AGILE.md

 - users can now see available time options if reservation is already taken
 - i got caught up in creating the logic that i forgot to make new functions for each part.
 These need rewriting to improve readability as i was getting VERY confused when trying to get the logic to work.
 I now have one massive function which is not acceptable.
 - if the reservation is for today the available times need to remove expired times that have already passed.

+next step:
+- style available times
+- fix avaiable times for todays date
+- style error messages
+- if no available times the user needs to be told
 -